FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 - electrical signals sent at 50-60Hz, high-rate data sent in Mhz
 - data must be sent over unlicensed frequencies
 ## Fiber Optics
-- bandwidth of fiver technology is technically 50 Tbps, with conversion between electrical and optical signals limiting the bandwidth to 100 Gbps
+- bandwidth of fiber technology is technically 50 Tbps, with conversion between electrical and optical signals limiting the bandwidth to 100 Gbps
 - optical transimission system has thee components: light source, transmission medium and detector
 - pulse of light indicates 1 bit, absence of light indicates 0 bit
 - simplext data transmission